A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Evaluation and Results

+Although \textbf{\textit{ADAPTOR}} utilizes over 3,000 DSPs at 200 MHz, the measured throughput is significantly lower than the theoretical peak of ~1200 GOPS.
+This underutilization arises from several factors: (i) sequential execution of certain submodules (e.g., $QKV_{PM}$, $QK_{PM}$, $SV_{PM}$, $FFN1_{PM}$, $FFN2_{PM}$, $FFN3_{PM}$, softmax, layer normalization etc.) that prevents simultaneous activation of all functional modules, and (ii) control dependencies that limit pipelining across nested loops.
+As a result, a portion of the available DSPs remain idle at different stages of execution, reducing overall efficiency.
+Fig.~\ref{GOPS_DSP} illustrates how GOPS scales with DSP consumption as the tile sizes of the MHA and FFN layers increase.
+While larger tiles increase DSP utilization and improve throughput, the system frequency drops beyond certain tile sizes (Fig.~\ref{tile_select}), leading to diminishing returns and even a reduction of GOPS to 30 and 32 for 65\% and 70\% DSP utilization, respectively.
+This analysis highlights the fundamental trade-off between resource utilization, frequency, and achievable throughput in FPGA-based transformer accelerators.

-Table~\ref{validate} compares the experimental data of \textbf{\textit{ADAPTOR}} with the theoretical results from Sec.~\ref{analyt}.
-Only a few design configurations are presented, with data focused on the computation time for the attention and feedforward modules, as well as the loading time of the attention module for simplicity.
-Key parameters like sequence length, embedding dimension, and number of heads influence latency.
-The experimental latency closely matched the theoretical values, with only a 1.8\% margin of error.
-Resource utilization remained consistent across configurations when tile size was fixed.
-Both analytical and experimental data varied when tile size changed, with deviations of 0.71–4.7\% for DSPs and 5.7–74\% for BRAMs.
-The higher deviation from the estimated BRAMs for larger tile sizes occurred because LUTRAMs were used more than BRAMs to maintain high frequency.
+Table~\ref{validate} presents a comparison between the experimental results of \textbf{\textit{ADAPTOR}} and the theoretical predictions derived in Section~\ref{analyt}.
+For clarity, only a subset of design configurations is reported, focusing on the computation time of the attention and feedforward modules as well as the loading time of the attention module.
+Latency is primarily influenced by parameters such as sequence length, embedding dimension, and number of attention heads.
+The measured latency closely aligned with the theoretical estimates, with an average deviation of only 1.8\%.
+Resource utilization remained stable across configurations with fixed tile sizes, whereas variations in tile size led to corresponding changes in both analytical and experimental values.
+The deviations were relatively small for DSPs (0.71–4.7\%), but larger for BRAMs (5.7–74\%), particularly at larger tile sizes.
+The latter discrepancy arises because LUTRAMs were increasingly used in place of BRAMs to sustain higher operating frequency, thereby reducing the accuracy of BRAM utilization estimates.